holyhope/install-wordpress-github-action/README.md

     # Default: 8.2
     php_version: ""

-    # Description: List of PHP extensions to install
+    # Description: PHP extensions to install.
+Each extension should be on a new line.
     #
     # Default: imagick
     php_extensions: ""